SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

-The following are the ‘soliciting’ offences in New South Wales.
-It is illegal to:
+There are several ‘soliciting’ offences in New South Wales.
+This means that it is illegal to:

 It is also illegal for clients to approach sex workers to seek sexual services in the above circumstances (Summary Offences Act 1988).

-The following are the ‘public acts of prostitution’ offences in New South Wales.
+‘Public acts of prostitution’ are criminalised in New South Wales.

 It is illegal for both sex workers and clients to:

-• Conduct a booking in, or within view from, a school, church, hospital or public place, or within view from a dwelling (maximum penalty 10 penalty units or 6 months imprisonment – Summary Offences Act 1988)
+- Conduct a booking in, or within view from, a school, church, hospital or public place, or within view from a dwelling.
+(Maximum penalty 10 penalty unit fine ($1,100) or 6 months imprisonment – Summary Offences Act 1988).

-• Conduct a booking in a vehicle in, or within view from, a school, church, hospital or public place, or within view from a dwelling, even if you can’t be seen from outside the vehicle (maximum penalty 10 penalty units or 6 months imprisonment – Summary Offences Act 1988).
+- Conduct a booking in a vehicle in, or within view from, a school, church, hospital or public place, or within view from a dwelling, even if you can’t be seen from outside the vehicle.
+(Maximum penalty 10 penalty unit fine ($1,100) or 6 months imprisonment – Summary Offences Act 1988).

-For the purposes of this section, conducting a booking is labelled as a ‘public act of prostitution’ which includes sexual intercourse (penetrative sex), oral sex, use of toys, body slides and hand relief.
+A ‘public act of prostitution’ includes sexual intercourse (penetrative sex), oral sex, use of toys, body slides and hand relief.

 For further information about street based sex work, or if you have been charged with an offence, contact SWOP NSW.